RishiNandha/RishiNandha.github.io/src/assets/blog/markdowns/full_duplex.md

 ### 2.4.1.
 Is Cbridge better than Hybrid Transformer?

-Shannon limit for continuous channels with gaussian noise dictates that the bitrate upperbounded by B·log(1 + SNR).
+Shannon limit for continuous channels with gaussian noise dictates that the bitrate is upperbounded by B·log(1 + SNR).
 And SNR in the TX and RX paths will go down by factors of IL_TX and NF_RX respectively due to the losses.
 If we approximate (1 + SNR) ~ (SNR), then the total reduction in speed will have a factor of **(IL_TX + NF_RX)**.
 Thus this quantity is taken as the performance metric for duplexers.
 [3] showed that using a C-bridge achieves better IL_TX + NF_RX than the hybrid transformers.

 ### 2.4.2.
 Is SCFD actually better than using two antennas normally?